Mariah Carey videography

-American R&B singer Mariah Carey has had an extensive career in film and television throughout her career, in addition to "hundreds of music videos, a dozen or so feature films, and several TV guest-appearances".
-After topping charts, filming and directing multiple music videos for well-acclaimed songs such as "Vision of Love" and "Fantasy" throughout the 1990s, Carey made her big-screen debut in the rom-com, The Bachelor (1999).
+American singer Mariah Carey has had an extensive career in film and television throughout her career including multiple music videos, starring in feature films, and several television appearances.
+After filming and directing multiple music videos for well-acclaimed songs throughout the 1990s, such as "Fantasy", Carey made her big-screen debut in the rom-com, The Bachelor (1999).
 In 2001, Carey starred in Glitter which followed the story of Billie Frank, a young woman rising to fame as a pop-star, and was released on September 21, 2001.
 It was a major commercial failure and critical flop being ranked number 21 on IMDb's Bottom 100 Movies of All Time.

-She later starred in films WiseGirls (2002), State Property 2 (2005) and Tennessee (2008) with supporting roles.
+Despite her initial start, she went on to appear in films WiseGirls (2002), State Property 2 (2005) and Tennessee (2008) with supporting roles.
 The latter film received higher praise with Carey's role as Krystal, an aspiring young singer, being called "surprisingly effective".
-Despite the film's mixed reviews, Carey's performance as Raychel in WiseGirls was given favourable reviews in comparison to her role as Billie Frank in Glitter.
+Despite the film's mixed reviews, Carey's performance as Raychel in WiseGirls was also given favourable reviews in comparison to her role as Billie Frank in Glitter.

 In 2009, Carey starred in Lee Daniels' film Precious as Ms. Weiss, a social worker, which earned her multiple awards and nominations including a win for the Palm Springs International Film Festival Breakthrough Performance Award.
 Precious was deemed by some to be Carey's comeback and "return to acting".

-In 2013, Carey starred in Daniels' historical drama film, The Butler, which earned her a second nomination for Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.
-That same year, Carey signed on as a judge on the twelfth season of American Idol alongside Nicki Minaj, Randy Jackson and Keith Urban but left at the end of the season alongside Minaj.
-Carey has stated that American Idol was one of the "worst experiences of [her] life.
-She went on to say that "pitting two females against each other wasn’t cool" and that the show "should have been about the contestants instead of about some nonexistent feud" in relation to her on-set squabbles with Minaj.
-In 2018, she appeared as a key advisor on The Voice.
+Daniels enlisted her again for his historical drama film, The Butler (2013) which earned her a second nomination for Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.
+That same year, she appeared as a judge on the twelfth season of the singing competition television series American Idol alongside Nicki Minaj, Randy Jackson and Keith Urban.
+In 2018, she also appeared as a key advisor on fifteenth season of The Voice.